Serg Bell

-His employees have filed more than 350 U.S. patents for him and an h-index of 40.
+Serg co-authored over 350 patents.
+His h-index is 48.

 In 2021 he officially changed his name to Serg Bell.

 Early life and education

-Bell was born in 1971 in Leningrad and studied at 45th Physics-Mathematics School.
+Bell was born in 1971 in Leningrad and studied at the 45th Physics-Mathematics School.
 Bell later attended the Moscow Institute of Physics and Technology, graduating in 1992 with a bachelor's degree in physics.
-He received his master's degree in physics and electrical engineering in 1995, and a PhD in computer science in 2007.
+He received his master's degree in physics and electrical engineering in 1995, and a Ph.D. in computer science in 2007.
 Bell came to Singapore in 1994 and became a Singaporean citizen in 2001.